A variable containing a string does not need quotes

 ls name/file_2024-01-21

-bash will gladly apply a string containing spaces as separate arguments.
+bash applies a string containing spaces as separate arguments.

-The reason for this is that spaces and newlines have a special role in bash related to the Internal Field Separator (IFS).
+The reason for this is that spaces and newlines have a specific role in bash related to the Internal Field Separator (IFS).

-This can lead to really subtle bugs, and potentially destructive behavior.
+This can lead to subtle bugs, and sometimes destructive behavior.
 Imagine calling rm like so:

 # Woops, a space was accidentally entered here: